Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Microsphere shell thickness

 \section{Microsphere shell thickness}

-In this section, nano-scale X-Ray radiography was used to measure the shell thicknesses of multiple 920 grade microspheres, of various diameters.
-To validate these results, FIB sectioning of selected microspheres was performed, with the shell thickness recorded through SEM imaging.
+Nano-scale X-ray radiography was used to measure the shell thicknesses of multiple 920 grade microspheres, of various diameters.
+To validate these results, FIB sectioning of selected microspheres was performed, with the shell thicknesses recorded through scanning electron microscopy~(SEM).